-With Palestine now under the British administration (Map 2), and the Balfour Declaration incorporated into the terms of the Mandate, the fifth Palestinian National Conference in 1922 rejected a British White Paper proposing a Legislative Council as a denial of Palestinian rights to independence.
+Prestine now under the British administration (Map 2), and the Balfour appropriated into the terms of the Mandate, the fifth Palestinian National rejected a British White Paper proposing a Legislative Council as a denial regard to independence.

-By 1929 the Jewish National Fund had secured a large tract of land in northern Palestine from an absentee Lebanese landlord, and 2,546 Arab peasant families were forced off the land by Zionist settlers.
-Palestinian resistance to the Zionist threat continued throughout this period, notable of which was the General Strike of 1936, when the British government raised the quota for Jewish immigration into Palestine.
-The strike held solid for six months.

-With the breakout of World War II in 1939, Britain needed help again.
-Consequently, it tried to find allies wherever possible, looking for Arab support, Britain published a new White Paper restricting Jewish immigration and offering again independence of Palestine within 10 years; the Arabs accepted the White Paper, but it was rejected by the Zionists.
+the Jewish National Fund had secured a large tract of land in northern an absentee Lebanese landlord, and 2,546 Arab peasant families were forced by Zionist settlers.
+Palestinian resistance to the Zionist threat continued this period, notable of which was the General Strike of 1936, when the British raised the quota for Jewish immigration into Palestine.
+The strike held solid for the breakout of World War II in 1939, Britain needed help again.
+Consequently, and allies wherever possible, looking for Arab support, Britain published a new restricting Jewish immigration and offering again independence of Palestine the Arabs accepted the White Paper, but it was rejected by the Zionists.